zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 :::= $ git status
 ```

-Now that your application is committed to git you can deploy to Heroku.
+Now that your application is committed to Git you can deploy to Heroku.

 ## Deploy your application to Heroku